M Dining + Bar M

 Asian Fusion at a Level That Earns Regional Recognition

 Asian fusion as a category label carries baggage.
 In Manila and across Southeast Asia, the term has covered everything from creative, technique-driven cooking to generic pan-Asian menus designed for maximum approachability.
 The gap between those two poles is where critical attention gets paid, and M Dining has positioned itself firmly at the disciplined end.
-The Opinionated About Dining ranking — one of the more rigorous critical surveys operating across Asia, relying on a network of experienced independent assessors rather than commercial relationships , places the restaurant at #307 in Asia for 2025.
+The Opinionated About Dining ranking places the restaurant at #307 in Asia for 2025.
 That is a materially different kind of credential than a Google star average.
-The OAD ranking reflects accumulated peer and critic opinion over time, and M Dining's trajectory tells the more interesting story: Highly Recommended in 2023, ranked #278 in 2024, and #307 in 2025.
-The movement between years in a list of this size reflects normal volatility in a deep field rather than decline; the sustained presence across three consecutive cycles is the signal worth noting.
+The OAD ranking reflects accumulated peer and critic opinion over time, and M Dining's trajectory runs from Highly Recommended in 2023 to #278 in 2024 and #307 in 2025.

 Chef Tom Bascon leads the kitchen.
 In the context of Manila's current generation of serious cooks, the Asian fusion framework under his direction leans on precision rather than novelty.
 The cuisine type positions M Dining in a regional conversation that includes venues like Dos Palilos in Barcelona and Aalto in Milan, both operating in the space where Asian culinary logic meets Western-trained technique.
 In Manila, that conversation runs alongside the Modern Filipino movement represented by Gallery by Chele and Toyo Eatery, though M Dining's fusion orientation sets it apart from the more explicitly local-identity projects those restaurants represent.